 3. Just wear a pair of boots … seriously

 Yeah, people might hate the idea of bulky winter boots, but at what cost?
-Cold toes are severely uncomfortable, so why not just take care of those little guys?
-Plus, the combo of snow and salt on ice can and will ruin your favorite pair of shoes.
+Cold toes are seriously uncomfortable, so why not just take care of those little guys?
+Plus, the combo of snow and salt on ice can (and will) ruin your favorite pair of shoes.
 Save the cute kicks for higher temps and slide your feet into a nice pair of faux-fur lined boots.
 Pair them with the right wool socks and you’re bound to be a happy camper.
 Why tiptoe through snow with caution when you can bound through it with joy?

 4. Keep those ears cozy

 5. Embrace your inner Minnesotan and throw on a flannel

-I could tell you that wearing flannels here is a just an over stereotype, but alas, that would be a lie.
-Pair an over-sized flannel with those fleece leggings or pair of jeans and your winter boots and BAM, you’ve got the classic Midwestern winter outfit.
+We could tell you that wearing flannels here is a just a stereotype, but alas, that would be a lie.
+Pair an oversized flannel with those fleece leggings or pair of jeans, add your winter boots, layer on a coat, and BAM, you’ve got the classic Midwestern winter outfit.

 6. Don’t forget those scarves and mittens

 Yes, mittens.
 Or... okay fine, you can take the gloves route if you want.
 Either way, fur-lined gloves/mittens go a long way towards keeping your hands warm and preventing dry skin.
 Find a pair of gloves with touch-screen fingertips and you won’t have to keep taking them on and off whenever your phone buzzes.
 Scarves are your best bet to protect your neck from the cold that your jacket just can’t keep out.
 If you wrap a long, soft scarf around your neck a few times, the winter chill will never win.

 Basically, the least amount of skin exposed to the cold while outside in winter is ideal.
 And guess what?
 It CAN look good too!
 Don’t worry, no one in Minneapolis will judge you for looking like a marshmallow.
 In fact, we might like you a little more for it.
 Better safe and warm than cold and full of frost-bitten regret, right?